Dales, California: Today

 Dales now consists of approximately 25 homes with approximately 70 residents, a few ranches of varying sizes, and a trout farm.
 The local geography includes vernal pools to the west (Hog Lake) and just north of the Station (Dales Lake), as well as volcanic buttes (Tuscan Buttes, Soap Butte, Inkskip Hill), natural mineral springs, rolling hills of blue oak savannah, several seasonal gulches and the anadromous Payne's Creek, and borders the Sacramento River Bend area.
 The ancient Indian tribes known as the Yana, including the Yahi and Nomlaki, occupied and flourished in this area for millennia until slaughtered by white settlers in the 1800s.
 The Ishi Wilderness is a local protected public area dedicated to these Indians, named for Ishi, the last known survivor of the Yahi, who made contact with the modern world in 1911.
 This area borders other protected areas including wildlife preserves, which are the winter habitat for the migratory Tehama deer herd, the largest migrating deer herd in California.

-Dales Station is nestled in the heart of a lush valley at 650 ft. el. on the approach to Lassen Volcanic National Park.
+Dales Station is nestled in the heart of a lush valley at 650 ft elevation on the approach to Lassen Volcanic National Park.
 The natural environment of this riparian landscape is home to a variety of wildlife, large and small.
 Bald eagles, hawks, osprey, owls, geese, swans, egrets and heron, duck, doves, quail, turkey, woodpeckers, vultures, jays, and many other birds live in or travel through Dales daily.
 Payne's Creek behind Dales Station flows year round and spawns trout, salmon, smallmouth bass, Sacramento suckers, squawfish, crayfish, and more.
 Fox, coyote, raccoon, skunk, and deer are also plentiful in this area.
 The cottonwood trees and live oak trees towering above Dales Station provide a home and nourishment for many of the local fauna and are a vital part of the local ecosystem.
 While the landscape of Dales is lush, it is an ancient yet active volcanic terrain, covered with lava boulders, lava beds, volcanic buttes, and climbing hills filled with springs.
 Dales is on the climb from the northeastern tip of California's Central Valley to the mountainous region where the Sierra Nevada meets the actively volcanic Cascade Mountains.
-Prior to Mount St. Helens, Mount Lassen was the last volcano to erupt in the United States in 1914 continuing for over 2 years.
+Prior to Mount St. Helens, Mount Lassen was the last volcano to erupt in the United States in 1914, continuing for over two years.

-Dales Station shares its PO Box ZIP Code (96075) and wired telephone prefixes (Area code 530-597-xxxx) with the community of Paynes Creek, California, but it shares a ZIP Code for street addresses with Red Bluff, California (96080).
+Dales Station shares its PO Box ZIP Code (96075) and wired telephone prefixes (Area code 530-597-xxxx) with the community of Paynes Creek, but it shares a ZIP Code for street addresses with Red Bluff (96080).